astridx/meinblog/sik/r/redux-javascript/index.md

 ---
-title: "Reasons to learn Redux as a JavaScript Developer"
+title: 'Reasons to learn Redux as a JavaScript Developer'
-description: "Redux greatly shaped how we develop modern JavaScript applications nowadays.
-Here I want to give a walkthrough on all the mindset changes we went through as JavaScript developers ..."
+description: 'Redux greatly shaped how we develop modern JavaScript applications nowadays.
+Here I want to give a walkthrough on all the mindset changes we went through as JavaScript developers ...'
-date: "2019-09-21T07:52:46+02:00"
+date: '2019-09-21T07:52:46+02:00'
-categories: ["JavaScript", "Redux", "React"]
+categories: ['JavaScript', 'Redux', 'React']
-keywords: ["javascript redux", "react redux"]
+keywords: ['javascript redux', 'react redux']
-hashtags: ["#100DaysOfCode", "#JavaScript"]
+hashtags: ['#100DaysOfCode', '#JavaScript']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />